simonspa/corryvreckan/src/modules/EUDAQEventLoader/README.md

 **Status**: Functional

 #### Description
-This algorithm allows data recorded by EUDAQ and stored in the EUDAQ-native raw format to be read into Corryvreckan.
+This module allows data recorded by EUDAQ and stored in the EUDAQ-native raw format to be read into Corryvreckan.
 The EUDAQ decoder plugins are used to transform the data into the `StandardPlane` event type before storing the individual `Pixel` objects on the Corryvreckan clipboard.

 The detector IDs are taken from the plane name and IDs, two possible naming options for Corryvreckan are available: When setting `long_detector_id = true`, the name of the sensor plane and the ID are used in the form `<name>_<ID>`, while only the ID is used otherwise as `plane<ID>`.
 Only detectors known to Corryvreckan are decoded and stored, data from other detectors are ignored.

 #### Requirements
-This algorithm requires an installation of [EUDAQ 1.x](https://github.com/eudaq/eudaq).
+This module requires an installation of [EUDAQ 1.x](https://github.com/eudaq/eudaq).
 The installation path should be set as environment variable via
 ```bash
 export EUDAQPATH=/path/to/eudaq
 ```